JC

 Due

-to Aritar's strategic point during the Kalimpong-Tibet route, JC White decided to establish a Police Outpost in 1897 to look after territorial disputes and crime.
+to Aritar's strategic point during the Kalimpong-Tibet route, JC White established a Police Outpost in 1897 to look after territorial disputes and crime.
 The Chogyal also agreed to the proposal.
 The Police Outpost was the first of its kind in Sikkim.
 Thus, it was here at Aritar that the Sikkim

 Police was born.